 While you may find the endless stream from YouTube’s library stimulating, when it comes to actual live TV channel counts, it lags behind other providers like DIRECTV NOW, Sling TV (with add-ons), and PlayStation Vue.
 If you like what it offers, great, but if you’re an endless channel surfer, you might want to catch a different wave.

 PlayStation Vue: Best streaming quality

 We applaud PlayStation Vue for its user-friendly and stylish interface, but it comes at a heavier price than other streaming services.

 We think Sony did a great job with PlayStation Vue by keeping the user in mind.
 Every button is clear, and the interface really makes it an enjoyable experience.
 We were just a little disappointed to see that the price is so high.

 Aside from that, PlayStation Vue lets you explore while watching your show, has unlimited DVR storage for 28 days, and comes with up to 90+ channels.

 Reminder: PlayStation Vue does not require a PlayStation console to work.
-You can use about every streaming option out there.
+You can use about every streaming device option out there.

 PlayStation Vue packages